| The Pushaway

 increase ball revolutions, and will

-The push-away begins as the ball
+be covered later in Revs. | The push-away begins as the ball

 moves forward at the exact time